Mobile Game Development

 What mistakes to avoid in development

-Progress has given the gaming industry new technologies, such as augmented and virtual reality.
-New horizons unfold for developers.
-Today, everyone is pursuing an idea of creating a mobile game full of trendy features.
-Only for some reason, many developers have the following common mistakes in their projects:
+Progress has given the gaming industry many new technologies, such as augmented and virtual reality.
+New horizons are constantly unfolding for developers.
+Today, almost everyone is pursuing the idea of creating a mobile game full of trendy features.
+However, many of them will fall into one of these common pitfalls:

-• Overload with functions.
+• Overload of functions.
 Don’t stuff your early release with the entire range of functions.
-You’d better split the release process into several stages.
-Every subsequent version, bringing a couple of new functions, will help you learn more about user behaviour and what to improve.
+You are better off splitting the release process into several stages.
+Introducing a couple of new functions with every new version will help you learn more about user behaviour and pinpoint what areas to improve.

-• Poor monetisation.
+• Poor monetisation strategy.
 Devote enough time to build a monetisation plan beforehand, so it corresponds to your goals (e.g. earliest profit) and market demand.

 • Loss of interest.
-To retain your players, you have to apply constant effort.
-Before you attract new players, find out why the existing ones are leaving.
-Possible reasons may include annoying bugs, lack of gamification mechanics, or unfriendly interface.
+In order to retain your players you have to apply constant effort.
+Before attempting to attract new players, find out why existing ones are leaving.
+Possible reasons may include annoying bugs, lack of gamification mechanics, or an unfriendly interface.
 Gamers get bored when nothing changes, so regularly introduce new levels, characters, and UI elements.
-Study the feedback to get hints on what shortcomings to eliminate and what ideas to implement.
+Study the feedback to get hints on what shortcomings to improve upon and what ideas to implement.

 • Weak promotion.
-Even a flawlessly designed project will deliver nothing if not properly advertised.
-You have to invest in marketing to get rolling.
-Having a good budget at hand, you’ll be able to order reviews on popular blogs, publish ads on social media and gaming portals.
+Even a flawlessly designed project will fail if not properly advertised.
+It’s imperative to invest in marketing to get your game rolling.
+With a comprehensive budget, you will be able to order reviews on popular blogs and publish ads on social media and gaming portals.

 • Inadequate developer team.
-If you can’t program, decide who will do the technical part.
+If you can’t program yourself, decide who will take care of the technical part of the project.
 Do you need a full-time team?
 How many employees do you need?
-Will you hire some remote freelancers or delegate the project to a company that will develop a turnkey mobile game?
-When you need a solid approach, good quality, and have no months to waste, cooperating with professionals is your best option.
+Will you hire remote freelancers or delegate the project to a company that will develop a turnkey mobile game?
+When you need a reliable approach, quality shouldn’t be neglected and the work shouldn’t be stretched for months.
+Then it is better to contact professionals.

-Polygant is a team that you need.
-We’re ready to work on your project from the very beginning, from writing the terms of reference, or improve your semi-finished game.
+Polygant is the team that you need.
+We are ready to work on your project from scratch, starting with the terms of reference, or take up your semi-finished game.

 Where to order a mobile game

-Polygant programmers are skilled and experienced in developing products for various operating systems.
-Having studied the requisites and specs, we dive into an agile cycle and strive to release the mobile game on time.
+Polygant programmers are skilled and experienced in developing products for a wide range of operating systems.
+We start each project by meticulously studying the project requisites and specs.
+Then into an agile cycle, striving to ensure the mobile game’s timely release.
 We can handle any components and game types including:

 • Developing a game core